Falkland Islanders vote overwhelmingly to keep British rule

 But most Argentines think the islands rightfully belong to the South American country and they remain a potent national symbol that unites political foes.

-Falkland islanders, who are enjoying an economic boom thanks partly to the sale of oil and natural gas exploration licences, say they do not expect Monday's result to sway Argentina.
+Falkland islanders, who are enjoying an economic boom thanks partly to the sale of oil and natural gas exploration licenses, say they do not expect Monday's result to sway Argentina.

-"Argentina's stance on the Falklands will stay the same," said Stanley resident Craig Paice, wearing a T-shirt bearing the slogan "Our Islands, Our Decision" as he waited to vote on Monday.
+"Argentina's stance on the Falklands will stay the same," said Stanley resident Craig Paice, wearing a t-shirt with the slogan "Our Islands, Our Decision" as he waited to vote on Monday.